simeon-petrov-5/state-management-blub-meet/slide-deck.md

 # Recap

-- Kepp it simple and don't overuse it
+- Keep it simple and don't overuse it
 - Whenever you need a store - use it
 - Whenever a local state is enough - it's more than enough
 - Use things as they're intended